ltOgt/ltogt_utils/README.md

 # ltogt_utils

-A collection of utility classes, functions, extensions, widgets, helpers, ... for Dart and Flutter.
+A collection of utility classes, functions, extensions, helpers, ... for Dart.